Explosives laws and the Explosives Inspectorate

 Explosives are exempt from the Explosives Act 1999 if they're used as ingredients in a mixture not intended to be exploded (e.g. nitroglycerine in a tablet for medication, or nitrocellulose in paint or nail polish).

-The Explosives Act 1999 (Qld) doesn't apply to military explosives that are captured by the Explosives Act 1961 (Cwlth).
+The Explosives Act 1999 (Qld) doesn't apply to military explosives that are identified in the Explosives Act 1961 (Cwlth).

 Role of the Inspectorate

 The Queensland Explosives Inspectorate is a business unit within the Queensland Government.
 The Inspectorate is responsible for administering the explosives legislation.
 It works closely with industry and the community to ensure the safety of people working in these industries and the general public.